 Can Self-Care Help with Anxiety and Depression?

-Absolutely.
+Self-care can absolutely help with anxiety and depression.
 As previously stated, self-care is crucial when attempting to manage anxiety, and is often recommended by therapists, psychiatrists, and other mental health professionals as a supplement to a personalized treatment plan.

 Self-care can help alleviate the symptoms of anxiety by acting as a natural insulator between negative thoughts and emotions.
-Proper diet, a thriving social network (which may look different from person to person), and exercise—these all contribute to reducing the symptoms of anxiety and depression.
+Proper boundaries, a thriving social network (which may look different from person to person), and exercise—these all contribute to reducing the symptoms of anxiety and depression.

 There are many different ways that you can practice sleep self-care, and one of the best recommendations is to make sure that you are choosing activities near bedtime that you both enjoy and that specifically help you relax and unwind, not that make you feel more energized.

 Disconnecting completely from technology at least 30 minutes prior to bed is a must.
 During that time, you could stretch, read a book, drink some tart cherry juice (known for helping with sleep), brew and drink a cup of tea, do a face mask, pet your dog, journal—the possibilities are endless and completely customizable to you and your situation.

 How to Prioritize Self-Care in a Busy Life